MakeSchool/FlappyBirdAdvancedSwift-Cloupp-Tutorial/steps/Adding Obstacles.md

 The First Obstacle
 ==================

 So far our character is moving and jumping but it's not really fun yet.
-Lets add obstacles for you to avoid!
+Let's add obstacles for you to avoid!

 For that we have created a simple method for you: ```addObstacle``` To use it, in your ```initialize```